ldanilov/vim-config-django/README.md

 What is this?
 ===============================================

-This is Lev's own vim set up so that he doesn't have to do it over again every time he needs to set up a new environment.
+This is my own vim set up for mac so I would not have to do it over again every time I needs to set up a new environment.

 It uses `git submodule` to sync up with third party repo's.